-As set out in section 3.7, the purchaser of 110 Symonds Street, Auckland has alleged a warranty breach by the Company in respect of the property's ACP cladding that the purchaser said was material to its decision to purchase.
+As set out in section 3.7, NZPML and 110SSL have filed proceedings alleging a warranty breach by Symonds110 Limited in respect of the property's ACP cladding that NZPML and 110SSL said was material to their decision to purchase.

-We are advised by the Independent Director that the allegations are not accepted by First NZ and any litigation would be defended, both in terms of liability and also the quantum of the claim (and the need to replace the ACP cladding).
+The allegations are not accepted by First NZ and the litigation is to be defended, both in terms of liability and also the quantum of the claim (and the need to replace the ACP cladding).

-Given the uncertainty at the date of this report as to the likely outcome of any claim against First NZ, we have ascribed no negative value to the matter.
+Given the uncertainty at the date of this report as to the likely outcome of the claim against First NZ, we have ascribed no negative value to the matter.